In this guide, we will explore the strxfrm function in C/C++ along with its syntax and sample illustrations.

 str1:

-It is the string that is given the modified string's num characters.
+It is the string that determines the length of the altered string to num characters.

 str2: